-I received this book for free from NetGalley in exchange for an honest review.
+I received this book for free from NetGalley to facilitate my review.
 This does not affect my opinion of the book or the content of my review.The War Blog by Glen Sobey

 Also by this author: No Fences in Alaska